San Matías Integrated Management Natural Area: Fauna

+Birds

 The paraba azul (Anodorhynchus hyacinthinus, the hyacinthine macaw) is considered an emblematic symbol of the region.
 Most of the Bolivian population of this large parrot is thought to be found in this Natural Area, although they likely range northward.
 They can most often be seen in the cattle ranches in the ANMI.
 There is an annual macaw festival in the village of San Fernando on 6 August.
 The population is likely increasing, as the range is expanding and there are more sightings.

+Besides the hyacinthine macaw, other birds found here are the piyo (Rhea americana), the stork Jabiru mycteria, a curassow called pava mutún (Mitu tuberosa), Paroaria coronata (a cardinal), Chloroceryle amazona (a kingfisher), the harpy eagle (Harpia harpyja) and the eagle Buteogallus urubitinga.
+310 species of bird were registered in the ANMI as of 2018.
+The reserve has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.

+Mammals

 Typical mammals of the ANMI San Matías are the giant otter Pteronura brasiliensis, marsh deer or ciervo de los pantanos (Blastocerus dichotomus), pampas deer (Ozotoceros bezoarticus), manechi or black howler monkey (Alouatta caraya) and the peccaries pecarí (Tayassu pecari) and taitetú (T. tajacu).
 Other of 90 species which have been reported as present are tigres or jaguars (Panthera onca), ocelot (Leopardus pardalis), the maned wolf or borochi (Chrysocyon brachyurus), tapir (Tapirus terrestris), huaso (Mazama americana) and urina (M. gouazoubira) deer, jochi calucha or agouti (Dasyprocta punctata), jochi pintado or paca (Cuniculus paca), the pejichi or giant armadillo (Priodontes maximus) and the tatú armadillo Dasypus novemcinctus.
 There are eight species present which are included in the 2009 Libro Rojo de la Fauna Silvestre de Bolivia.
 Two are endangered, the bat Lonchorhina aurita and the giant otter, and the other six are considered vulnerable: marsh deer, pampas deer, jaguar, tapir, maned wolf, giant armadillo and the armadillo Tolypeutes matacus (tatú bola).

-Besides the hyacinthine macaw, other birds found here are the piyo (Rhea americana), the stork Jabiru mycteria, a curassow called pava mutún (Mitu tuberosa), Paroaria coronata (a cardinal), Chloroceryle amazona (a kingfisher), the harpy eagle (Harpia harpyja) and the eagle Buteogallus urubitinga.
-310 species of bird were registered in the ANMI as of 2018.
+Reptiles and amphibians

 Typical reptiles found here are the yacaré or caiman Caiman yacare, the tortoises Geochelone carbonaria and G. denticulata, the sicurí (anaconda) Eunectes notaeus, Boa constrictor and the rattlesnake Crotalus durissus.
 42 amphibian and 49 reptile species were registered in the ANMI as of 2018.
 The yacaré population in the ANMI San Matías is harvested for its hides according to a sustainable culling program, in collaboration with WWF Bolivia, claimed to be the first of its type in Bolivia.
 The animals are often hunted by locals for use in traditional cuisine.

+Fish

 The large catfish Zungaro jahu occurs here.
 128 fish species were registered in the ANMI as of 2018.